The Science Behind Turmeric and Black Pepper Benefits Explained

 The health benefits of black pepper stretch beyond its use in turmeric supplements, where it’s already incredibly useful for aiding in absorption.

-Amongst other uses, piperine has been found to:
+Amongst other uses, piperine has been found to promote proper digestion, amongst many other purported health benefits.

 The health benefits of black pepper don’t stop there.
 It’s reported to be a strong antioxidant because of its high concentration of piperine, helping to combat and even potentially prevent damage from free radicals that damage your cells.

 Studies have also shown that black pepper benefits your gut health by increasing the good bacteria in your gut.
-An increase in the good bacteria in your gut has been linked to improved immune function, mood, and chronic disease.
+An increase in the good bacteria in your gut has been linked to improved immune function and mood.

 These are the kinds of health and wellness improvements you don’t want to miss out on, especially when they can be achieved with such simple lifestyle changes!